Romea/romea-ros2-gps/romea_gps_bringup/README.md

 # 1) Overview #

-The romea_bringup package provides  :
+The romea_gps_bringup package provides  :

  - launch files able to launch ros2 receiver drivers according a meta-description file provided by user (see next section for GPS meta-description file overview), supported drivers are :